ThePhD/sol2/docs/source/api/stack.rst

 		}
 	};

 This is an SFINAE-friendly struct that is meant to expose static function ``check`` that returns the number of things pushed onto the stack.
 The default implementation simply checks whether the expected type passed in through the template is equal to the type of the object at the specified index in the Lua stack.
 The default implementation for types which are considered ``userdata`` go through a myriad of checks to support checking if a type is *actually* of type ``T`` or if its the base class of what it actually stored as a userdata in that index.
-Down-casting from a base class to a mroe derived type is, unfortunately, impossible to do.
+Down-casting from a base class to a more derived type is, unfortunately, impossible to do.

 .. _lua_CFunction: http://www.Lua.org/manual/5.3/manual.html#lua_CFunction